 Right to restriction of processing: to request that your personal information is only used for restricted or agreed purposes

 Right to object: to object to processing of your personal information in cases where our processing is based on the performance of a task carried out in the public interest such as reporting notifiable diseases

 Right to data portability: to ask for your personal information you be transferred to you or a third party in machine-readable formats should you move from Care for Veterans

 Right to withdraw consent: to withdraw any consent you have previously given.
 If you withdraw your consent, this will not affect the lawfulness of our use of your personal information obtained prior to the withdrawal of your consent.
-Care for Veterans will inform you if we are no longer able to deliver our contracted services following this withdrawal.
+Care for veterans will inform you if we are no longer be able to deliver our contracted services following this withdrawal.